Ernest Peter Burger: Apprehension, trial, and deportation

 George John Dasch, another German agent, called Burger into their upper-story hotel room and opened a window, saying they would talk, and if they disagreed, "only one of us will walk out that door—the other will fly out this window."
 Dasch told him he had no intention of going through with the mission, hated Nazism, and planned to report the plot to the FBI.
 Burger agreed to defect to the United States immediately.

 Besides Burger, none of the other German agents knew they were betrayed.
 Over the next two weeks, Burger and the other six were arrested.
 FBI Director J. Edgar Hoover made no mention that Dasch had turned himself in, and claimed credit for the FBI for cracking the spy ring.

 The saboteurs were tried and convicted of espionage.
 All were sentenced to execution by electrocution; however, Burger's sentence was commuted by President Franklin D. Roosevelt to life in prison and Dasch's to thirty years because of their cooperation.
+The others were executed in Washington D.C Jail on 8 August 1942.

 In 1948, President Harry S. Truman granted executive clemency to Dasch and Burger on the condition they be deported to the American occupation zone in Germany.
 They were not welcomed back in Germany, as they were regarded as traitors who had caused the death of their comrades.
 Although they had been promised pardons by J. Edgar Hoover in exchange for their cooperation, both men died without ever receiving them.